HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 WordPress, the most commonly used platform, is used by 33.6% of these websites, up from 31.4% in 2020, a 7% increase in total adoption.

-Joomla and Drupal adoption is dropping - Joomla sites accounted for 1.9% of websites, down from 2.1% last year (9.5% decrease), and Drupal dropped from 2% to 1.8% (10% decrease).
+In percentage terms, Joomla and Drupal adoption is dropping–Joomla sites accounted for 1.9% of websites, down from 2.1% last year (9.5% decrease), and Drupal dropped from 2% to 1.8% (10% decrease).
+Absolute adoption did increase, but as a percentage of both overal CMS usage and of our (ever increasing!) data set, it is smaller.

+{# TODO Added a comment about absolute figures as think it's interesting.
+Feel free to remove if you disagree. #}

 Wix adoption grew from 1.2% to 1.6% (33% increase) and Squarespace grew from 0.9% to 1% (11% increase).